Find answers to your most frequently asked questions here. View the mortgages section first, or scroll down for our savings FAQs.

 If you go into long-term care, you’ll usually need to sell your home to pay off your Equity Release mortgage.
 Until that’s been done, you’ll keep accruing interest.

 We understand it can be very difficult to talk to someone if you’re struggling to pay your mortgage but we’re here to help.
-If you’re struggling to pay your mortgage, please let us know as soon as possible by calling 0800 138 9129.
-Our friendly and experienced team can help you understand what options are available to you.
+If you’re struggling to pay your mortgage, please let us know as soon as possible, our friendly and experienced team can help you understand what options are available to you.

 If your family member has passed away, please let us know as soon as possible.
 We’ll guide you through the next steps and exactly what we need to make the necessary changes to the account.
 Our team will take some details, ask for a copy of the death certificate and let you know what you need to do next.
 You can email us at [email protected] or call 0800 731 4076.